Buy Now

 Please consider our recommendations when using CD and DVD as backup media:

-• Do not use the same CD or DVD to store consecutive backup versions.
-Better use different CD, DVD media for each backup version (change the CD, DVD medium at each backup run).
-Use a set of CD, DVD media and rotate them periodically (eg: take 7 CD media, one for each week day; start with the first CD again every 7 days).
+• Do not use the same CD, DVD or Blu-ray to store consecutive backup versions.
+Better use different CD, DVD or Blu-ray media for each backup version (change the CD, DVD or Blu-ray medium at each backup run).
+Use a set of CD, DVD or Blu-ray media and rotate them periodically (eg: take 7 CD media, one for each week day; start with the first CD again every 7 days).
 The reason for this is that in case the burn process fails, you still have the previous backup version on a different media.

-• CD and DVD media can be burned only a limited number of times.
-When strange errors happen first check if the CD or DVD is not overburned (worn out).
+• CD, DVD or Blu-ray media can be burned only a limited number of times.
+When strange errors happen first check if the CD, DVD or Blu-ray is not overburned (worn out).

 • Always test the backed up data after burn.
 Backup4all has a special option to automatize the test after backup.